academic integrity, probation, appeals

-- Plagiarism: Plagiarism is an academic offence in which someone presents, in whole or in part, the work of another person as his or her own work.
+- Plagiarism: A student's work must be their own.
+Plagiarism is an academic offence in which someone presents, in whole or in part, the work of another person or AI text generator as his or her own work.
 Academic work properly involves the examination, critical evaluation, and utilization of contributions of other people.
 However, whenever someone uses the contributions of others in an academic setting, he or she must acknowledge the author of those contributions through footnotes or other acceptable referencing practices.
-Failure to do so constitutes plagiarism.
+Direct quotations must be clearly and properly indicated.
+Failure to do so, whether intentionally or accidentally, constitutes plagiarism.
 Plagiarism can occur in written work (e.g., failure to acknowledge the use of other people’s words and ideas) and in non-written work (e.g., failure to acknowledge the use of other people’s images or creations in a work of art, or of other people’s words in an oral presentation).

 - Cheating: Cheating is an academic offence involving the failure to follow the instructions pertaining to the conditions for writing an assignment or examination, or falsifying material subject to academic evaluation.
-Cheating includes, but is not limited to, copying work from another person or text, using unauthorized materials or equipment in an examination, obtaining examinations or similar materials by improper means, and impersonating another student or submitting work under another student’s name.
+Cheating includes, but is not exclusive to, copying work from another person or text, using unauthorized materials or equipment in an examination, using unauthorized technology such as AI text generators, obtaining examinations or similar materials by improper means, and impersonating another student or submitting work under another student’s name.

 - Duplicating Assignments: It is an academic offence to submit the same, or substantially the same, essay, presentation, or assignment in more than one course, whether the earlier presentation was at Regent College or at another institution, unless prior approval has been obtained.